nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/contributing-an-operation.md

         <td>`org.nuxeo.ecm.core.api.DocumentModel`</td>
         <td>String, DocumentRef</td>
         <td>
-          Document UID or document absolute path <br /><br />
+          Document UID or document absolute path.
+For instance `96bfb9cb-a13d-48a2-9bbd-9341fcf24801` or `/default-domain/workspaces/myws`
-          96bfb9cb-a13d-48a2-9bbd-9341fcf24801 <br />
-          /default-domain/workspaces/myws
         </td>
       </tr>
       <tr>
         <td>**documents**</td>
         <td>`org.nuxeo.ecm.core.api.DocumentModelList`</td>
         <td>DocumentRefList, DocumentModel, DocumentRef</td>
-        <td>*No String representation exists.
+        <td>No String representation exists.
 Cannot be used as a parameter value in an XML chain descriptor.
-You should use EL expressions instead.*</td>
+You should use EL expressions instead.</td>
       </tr>
       <tr>
         <td>**blob**</td>
         <td>`org.nuxeo.ecm.core.api.Blob`</td>
         <td></td>
-        <td>*No String representation exists.
+        <td>No String representation exists.
 Cannot be used as a parameter value in an XML chain descriptor.
-You should use EL expressions instead.*</td>
+You should use EL expressions instead.</td>
       </tr>
       <tr>
         <td>**blobs**</td>
         <td>`org.nuxeo.ecm.automation.core.util.BlobList`</td>
         <td></td>
-        <td>*No String representation exists.
+        <td>No String representation exists.
 Cannot be used as a parameter value in an XML chain descriptor.
-You should use EL expressions instead.*</td>
+You should use EL expressions instead.</td>
       </tr>
       <tr>
         <td>**properties**</td>